-This is why having makeup artist insurance cover is so important – it protects you from unforeseen events.
+It is why having makeup artist insurance cover is so important – to protect you from unforeseen events.

 A lack of insurance could lead to financial and legal difficulties.
 For example, being sued could cost you a lot of money.
 Likewise, replacing a stolen kit is expensive.
 A personal injury could mean a loss of income.

-If you live outside of the UK, check the legal requirements for your country.
-This is because some countries do require someone to have professional insurance cover.
+If you live outside of the UK, check the legal requirements for your country because some countries do require professional insurance cover.
 Also, it can vary from state to state within some countries.
 Therefore, it is wise to check out the legal situation where you are living.

 Ultimately, wherever you live, you should be insured to protect your makeup business, income and reputation.

 There are various types of cover available to the professional makeup artist.
 Each one protects a different aspect of the business.